25-MDDN242/letterforms-jazzellelara/README.md

 #### *Initial Ideas*
 I first started by exploring what kind of connectors I wanted between circles, and settled on having one with a set width but differing length.
 I then limited myself to 5 circles per letter, with one circle changing in size.

-Inert initial sketch image here
+Insert initial sketch image here

 #### *Section Title*
 Section Body